NY governor grants pardon to 9/11 worker facing deportation

-NEW YORK (AP) — New York Gov. Andrew Cuomo has granted a pardon to a former ground zero worker who was detained by U.S. Immigration and Customs Enforcement.
+NEW YORK (AP) — New York Gov. Andrew Cuomo has pardoned a former ground zero worker who was detained by U.S. Immigration and Customs Enforcement.

 Carlos Cardona was granted the pardon Wednesday after being detained in February.
-He had faced deportation without the action taken by the Democratic governor.
+He had faced deportation but can now challenge that because of the pardon.

 He is from Santiago de Cali, Colombia, and entered the U.S. illegally in 1986.

 He was convicted in 1990 of attempted criminal sale of a controlled substance as a 21-year-old.
-Cuomo says Cardona has lived crime-free since then.
+A spokeswoman for the Democratic governor says the pardon removes the reason for Cardona’s possible deportation.

 Most Read Stories